5 Content Marketing Myths (and a 2019 strategy roadmap)

 Develop a blogging strategy

 You know that blogging is only a small facet of the content marketing world.
 However, it is a fairly simple facet to execute and track.
-Blogging is a better platform for long-form pieces, but don’t let it drone.
-Keep your posts fresh, accurate, relevant and engaging.
+Blogging is a better platform for long-form pieces, but don’t let your blog posts go un-updated.
+Keep your posts fresh, accurate, relevant and engaging by updating your old ones more often.
 We’ll continue more on this below.

 Use email to your advantage